What are Porcelain Veneers?

 Porcelain veneers are custom-made in a dental laboratory to look exactly like the patient’s teeth.
-The main advantages of porcelain veneers are that they are extremely natural looking and are resistant to future staining.
-Additionally, tooth reduction is not necessary in the manner of composite resin, which takes up considerably more bulk and volume once applied.
-Two or three appointments may be necessary for this process.
+Many patients choose to have porcelain veneers because they are natural looking and resistant to future staining.
+Another benefit is that tooth reduction is not necessary for composite resin, which takes up considerably more volume when applied.
+For this type of procedure, two or three appointments may be necessary.